aprilharris/loan-calculator/README.md

 # loan-calculator

-Basic loan calculator that allows users to calculate the interest accrual on a simple loan.
+Basic loan calculator that allows users compute the monthly payment on an interest-only loan.

 Built with HTML, CSS, JavaScript, and Bootstrap 4.